Duzos/fakeplayer/README.md

 # Fake Players Mod
 A Forge/Fabric mod aimed at adding fake players to the game.

-## CHECK GITHUB RELEASES FOR NEWEST RELEASE IF YOU ARE HAVING ISSUES

 ## Features
 ### Fake Player Mob
 These mobs look exactly like regular players.